 - NDAs protect the perpetrator despite solid findings of fact and enable the perpetrator to more easily move institutions and repeat their actions.

-In addition, there is mounting disquiet nationally about the unethical use of non-disclosure agreements (NDAs) to silence victims of sexual misconduct and protect the reputation of institutions.
+There is mounting disquiet nationally about the unethical use of non-disclosure agreements (NDAs) to silence victims of sexual misconduct and protect the reputation of institutions.
 Recent guidance from the Equality and Human Rights Commission Turning the Tables report states that:

 “Confidentiality clauses used in settlement agreements after the allegation of harassment has been made may also prevent people from speaking about their experiences and reduce the likelihood of systemic problems being tackled.”